-Category Points Indicators of Quality of Response Category Earned indicators of Quanty of Response Fully Developed 5 Applicant presents a comprehensive plan to provide technical assistance to support subgrantees in opening and operating new charter schools, and in replicating and expanding high-quality charter schools.
-The applicant describes in detail a variety of activities and modalities to help subgrantees in all of the following areas: student recruitment, enrollment, and retention that promotes the inclusion of all students, including educationally disadvantaged students, and reducing the overuse of discipline practices that remove students from the classroom.
+1 practices that remove students from the classroom.
 The plan is directly related to the needs of the subgrant recipients.
 Well Developed 4 Applicant presents a well-developed plan to provide technical assistance to support subgrantees in opening and operating new charter schools, and in replicating and expanding high-quality charter schools.
 The applicant describes some activities and modalities to help subgrantees in all of the following areas: student recruitment, enrollment, and retention that promotes the inclusion of all students, including educationally disadvantaged students, and reducing the overuse of discipline practices that remove students from the classroom.
-While the plan contains some detail, it is still weak in its overall design, comprehensiveness of TA activities offered and rationale for providing the specific TA activities to subgrantees.
-Adequately Developed 3 Applicant presents an adequate plan for providing technical assistance to subgrantees in opening and operating new charter schools, and in replicating and expanding high-quality charter schools.
+While the plan contains some detail, it is not comprehensive in its overall design of TA activities offered and rationale for providing the specific TA activities to subgrantees.
+Adequately 3 Applicant presents an adequate plan for providing technical Developed assistance to subgrantees in opening and operating new charter schools, and in replicating and expanding high-quality charter schools.
 The plan does list, and briefly describes some activities or modalities that would be used to provide TA, but the support provided to subgrantees is not fully linked to a clear need.
-Poorly Developed 0 Applicant presents an insufficient plan for providing technical assistance to subgrantees in opening and operating new charter schools, and in replicating and expanding high-quality charter schools.
+Poorly 1-2 Applicant presents an insufficient plan for providing technical Developed assistance to subgrantees in opening and operating new charter schools, and in replicating and expanding high-quality charter schools.
 The plan does not explore in detail the activities or modalities that would be used to provide TA in the required areas, and it is unclear how the technical assistance will strengthen the knowledge or practices of the subgrantees.
-Applicant did not address.
+Not Addressed 0 Applicant did not address.